haradatm/vision/kitti/3dm/README.md

 ### Description

-This example code is a text clustering using BERT embeddings.
+This example code is a OpenCV example code for Visual SLAM.

 ### Dependencies
 - Python 3.7